eejyin/eejyin.github.io/blog/example/_posts/2022-11-23-example-content-ii.md

 ---
-layout: post
+layout: list
-title: Example Content II
+title: blog Example Content II
 description: >
   A page showing how regular markdown content is styled in Hydejack.
 image: /assets/img/blog/example-content-ii.jpg
-sitemap: false
+noindex: true
 ---

 There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project.